termitepreston/gss/README.md

 ## About Generic Service Scheduler (gss)

-- gss allows user to schedule tasks with a limited time budget from a web-front end
+- gss allows user to schedule tasks with a limited time budget from a web-front end.

 - Central to the working of this program is a producer consumer task queue that gets enqueued and dequeued concurrently.

+- We have used a queue that is backed by a doubly linked list for fast [O(n)] enqueue and queue operations.
+All functions in this list have been unit tested.

 ## Building